 Public Inquiry Procedure

 The type of procedure is dependent upon the nature and complexity of the proposal.
-Whatever the procedure, we will represent you throughout.
+Whatever the procedure, I will represent you throughout.

-If you have been refused planning permission then please contact us for a no-obligation quotation.
+If you have been refused planning permission then please get in contact for a no-obligation quotation.

-If you have been issued with an enforcement notice or you think you are about to: we can help.
+If you have been issued with an enforcement notice or you think you are about to: I can help.

 A Local Authority has the power to pursue enforcement action by issuing an Enforcement Notice or Breach of Condition Notice depending upon the alleged breach of planning control.
 On occasion, these notices are accompanied by a stop notice.
 If you have been served a temporary stop notice then it is likely that enforcement action will follow.

-Enforcement can be viewed as being complicated; but here at GCPP we specialise in all enforcement matters.
-Our initial advice would be to act quickly.
+Enforcement can be viewed as being complicated; however, I specialise in all enforcement matters.
+My initial advice would be to act quickly.
 Early intervention is the key to resolving any alleged breach of planning control.
-So long as the enforcement notice has not taken effect (normally 28 days following its issue) you have several options available to you: we are happy to go over these with you and provide constructive and informative advice, tailored to your particular circumstance.
+So long as the enforcement notice has not taken effect (normally 28 days following its issue) you have several options available to you: I am happy to go over these with you and provide constructive and informative advice, tailored to your particular circumstance.

-Even if you suspect the local authority is considering taking enforcement action, for example, if you have received a planning contravention notice or a section 330 notice then please do not hesitate to contact us, we would be happy to assist and advise the best way forward.
-Rest assured, you can leave it to us to present the best case possible whatever your budget.
+Even if you suspect the local authority is considering taking enforcement action, for example, if you have received a planning contravention notice or a section 330 notice then please do not hesitate to get in touch, I would be happy to assist and advise the best way forward.
+Rest assured, you can leave it to me to present the best case possible whatever your budget.

 CERTIFICATES OF LAWFULNESS